ddemateis/dlimIM/README.md

-This repository contains the source files for the `dlimIM` R package that implements distributed lag interaction models with index modification as described in the following paper:
+This repository contains the source files for the `dlimIM` R package that implements distributed lag interaction models with index modification as described [Demateis et al. (2025)](https://doi.org/10.48550/arXiv.2504.06363).

-Demateis, D., India Aldana, S., Wright, R. O., Wright, R., Baccarelli, A., Colicino, E., Wilson, A., Keller, K. P. (2025).
-Distributed Lag Interaction Model with Index Modification.
-In press at _Biostatistics_. https://doi.org/10.48550/arXiv.2504.06363.

 Simulation scripts from the manuscript can be found at https://github.com/ddemateis/dlimIM_simulations.